ariasql/ariasql/readme.md

     <h1 align="center"><img width="228" src="artwork/ariasql-logov1.png"></h1>
 </div>

-AriaSQL is a fairly versatile relational database management system designed to address a variety of data management needs with ease and efficiency.
+AriaSQL is a fairly versatile relational database management system designed and engineered from the ground up to address a variety of data management needs with ease and efficiency.
 It combines essential features with practical performance enhancements to provide a solid foundation for handling both simple and complex database tasks.

 At its core, AriaSQL supports a range of SQL functionalities with a focus on delivering efficient query execution and data integrity.
 Its indexing system, based on BTrees, and its optimized execution engine work together to ensure responsive performance and effective data retrieval.